 Park information, including tickets can be found on the Mini-Europe website.

 Botanical Garden of Brussels

 Near the Northern Quarter financial district, the Botanical Garden of Brussels is free to visit.
 The garden is set in front of Le Botanique, a music venue and cultural complex.
 The garden is expansive and well worth the walk on the various paths that take you through trees, flowers, and a pond.
 We found that many locals and tourists were relaxing on the steps of the main building, Le Botanique, and on the grass near the pond.
 It’s a great place to have a picnic!

 Royal Museum for Central Africa

 The museum closed for renovation in 2013 and is scheduled for reopening in June 2018.
-If it’s open during your visit to Brussels, we recommend visiting.
-Otherwise, it’s not worth a visit, since it’s a trek out of city center and the building is covered in scaffolding.
+If it’s open during your visit to Brussels, we recommend visiting!
+Otherwise, unfortunately it’s probably not worth a visit, since it’s a trek out of city center and the building is covered in scaffolding.

-Lesser known is Jeanneke Pis, a fountain of a little girl urinating.
-It was put in the Ilot Sacré neighborhood in 1987.
+Lesser known is Jeanneke Pis, a fountain of a little girl urinating located in the Ilot Sacré neighborhood (1987).
 Finally, there’s Zinneke Pis, the statue of the urinating dog.
 This one is a bit harder to find and isn’t a functioning statue.